on-keyday/brgen/spec/draft1.md

 # string literal
 "Hello World"
 ```

 are supported

 ### 4.1.
 Input and Output, Config

-there are three special literal; input, output, and env
+there are three special literal; input, output, and config

 ```py
 input # means decoder input
 output # means encoder output
 config # means environment and configuration of generator
 ```

 you can access these objects anywhere
 some situation, access to these object makes separation of encoding and decoding
 these keywords are represented as ident
 these have some method or property, explained in
 input
 output
 config

 ### 4.2 Keywords

 keywords are:

 ```py
 true
 false